 no. 5 to have a good support system during + after labor.
 To learn how to graciously set boundaries + how to lovingly express those to Mason, and others.

 no. 6 a room that is calm + God filled.
 To be at peace knowing the Lord is loving us amidst the possible chaos and the contractions.”

-Every one of those + some were met + so much more was given that I didn’t even know I needed at the time.
-There have been days where a few extra tears have been shed or a few hours of sleep lost or times where my patience seem much shorter due to ever fluctuating hormones and emotions.
+Every one of those + then some were met and so much more was given that I didn’t even know I needed at the time.
+There have been days where a few extra tears have been shed or a few hours of sleep lost or times where my patience seems much shorter due to ever fluctuating hormones and emotions.

 Our family feels no where “complete” and Mason + I pray that the Lord can continue to grow our family with however many children the Lord desires for us (hoping it’s many more to come, hehe) but we are so thankful for two beautiful + healthy boys to love on.